Odd Nerdrum: Artistic study

 Nerdrum began study at the Norwegian National Academy of Fine Arts, but became dissatisfied with the direction of modern art, notably Rauschenberg's work, and began to teach himself how to paint in a Neo-Baroque style, with the guidance of Rembrandt's technique and work as a primary influence.
 Nerdrum had seen Rembrandt's painting, The Conspiracy of Claudius Civilis in the National Museum of Fine Arts in Stockholm.
 Nerdrum says seeing the painting was "a shock...
 Pervasive.
 Like finding home.
 I can say I found a home in this picture,...
 The wonderful thing with Rembrandt is the confidence he inspires - like when you warm your hands on a stove.
 Without Rembrandt I would have been so poor".
 By abandoning the accepted path of modern art, Nerdrum had placed himself in direct opposition to most aspects of the school, including his primary painting instructor, his fellow students, and a curriculum designed to present Norway as a country with an up-to-date artistic culture.
 He, in his own words, was chased from the academy after a two-year period like a "scroungy mutt".
 Years later Nerdrum said:

 I saw that I was in the process of making a choice that would end in defeat.
 By choosing those qualities that were so alien to my own time, I had to give up at the same time the art on which the art of our time rests.
 I had to paint in defiance of my own era without the protection of the era's superstructure.
 Briefly put I would paint myself into isolation.

 Nerdrum later studied with Joseph Beuys, at the Kunstakademie Düsseldorf.
 However, he continued to feel isolated from the other students, who nicknamed him "Zorn" from the notorious Swedish "flesh-painter."

+Since the 1980s, Odd Nerdrum has been receiving students, like Amy Sherald and Sarah McRae Morton, to study at his home in France, Iceland and today; in Norway and Sweden.